 - Outline of Financial position – our cash position increased to $853,742.
 Funding to the value of approximately $20,000 was provided to a number of Estonian focused organisations in Australia,

-- Collaborative effort with AESL – a draft Funds Management Agreement and Statement of Intent had been prepared and tabled to facilitate a collaborative effort between AESL and the ERC Limited (ERC), and
+- Collaborative effort with AESL – a draft Funds Management Agreement and Statement of Intent had been prepared and tabled to facilitate a collaborative effort between AESL and the ECFA Limited (ECFA), and

-- Sydney Estonian House – the ERC is a significant shareholder in the Estonian Hose Co-Operative Society Limited which owns Estonian House.
-The ERC is keen for the Co-op to move ahead with the “Future Options” process in regards to the future of Estonian House.
+- Sydney Estonian House – the ECFA is a significant shareholder in the Estonian Hose Co-Operative Society Limited which owns Estonian House.
+The ECFA is keen for the Co-op to move ahead with the “Future Options” process in regards to the future of Estonian House.

 2 The XXVIII Estonian Festival - Sydney